General Testing Information

 Asymptomatic vs. Symptomatic Testing

-On-campus testing is available for students, faculty, and staff throughout the term.
-There are two types of testing which dictate where you will go to be tested.
+On-campus testing is available for students, faculty, staff and visitors.
+Two types of testing dictate where you should go to be tested.
 It is important that you understand the difference between these:

-Symptomatic Testing: If you do have COVID-19 symptoms (“symptomatic”) or you were identified as a close contact from contact tracing.
-You may hear this referred to as “Diagnostic Testing”
+Symptomatic Testing: This is for individuals who do have COVID-19 symptoms (“symptomatic”) or who were identified as a close contact from contact tracing.
+You may hear this referred to as “Diagnostic Testing.”

 Types of Tests and Collection

-Regardless of whether your test is asymptomatic or symptomatic, Northwestern is utilizing tests that provide high levels of accuracy, with very low levels of false positive or false negative results.
+Regardless of whether your test is asymptomatic or symptomatic, Northwestern utilizes tests that provide high levels of accuracy, with very low levels of false positive or false negative results.

-All asymptomatic testing is done by a self-collected, simple nasal swab (“anterior nasal”).
-Symptomatic and contact tracing testing is done with a NP swab (“nasal pharyngeal”) swab.
+All asymptomatic testing is done by a self-collected, simple nasal (anterior nasal) swab.
+Symptomatic and contact tracing testing is done with an NP (nasal pharyngeal) swab.

 Consents and Privacy

 Testing is a medical procedure, and Northwestern University and Northwestern Medicine take your privacy seriously.
 When registering for your test, either onsite or online, you will be required to sign a Consent for Testing and Diagnosis and Informed Consent to Northwestern's COVID-19 Testing Program.